tbrowder/Mi6-Helper/NewMode.md

     use Mi6::Helper
     $ mi6-helper new=Foo::Bar  # uses the 'provides' text in hidden file
                                # '.Foo-Bar' (recommended method)
-    # or

-    $ mi6-helper lint          # checks the CWD module repo for errors

 **Easily** create the template for a new Raku module repository for management by `App::Mi6` with modifications including: